 Well...
 Consider the following approach:

-1: Get a plan prepared.
+1: Get a Landscape Plan Prepared.

-2: The design will serve as the gift.
+2: The Design Will Serve as the Gift.

-The best part is you can go all out on the plan working with the landscape designer.
-Imagine your dream landscape, koi pond, or water feature and work with the professional designer to create a master plan to be installed over several years a phase at a time.
+The best part is you can go all out on the plan while working with the landscape designer.
+Imagine your dream landscape complete with a koi pond, or water feature.
+Work with the professional designer to create a master plan to be installed over several years, one phase at a time.

 3: Present the design properly